-Analyst or Energy Auditor or Quality Control Inspector who has developed the work plan (the energy conservation measures - ECMs - to be installed) using either the "benefit/cost ratio" (B/C) methodology as defined by the utilities' Home Energy Assistance (HEA) program or the "savings to investment ratio" (SIR) methodology as defined by the US DOE for use in WAP.
-The SIR methodology must be used when the project will include at least one ECM which is to be paid for with WAP funds.

-- b.
-Final inspections which determine: - i. whether the project's work plan was appropriate and complete, taking into account the methodology B/C or SIR used by the energy auditor to select the ECMs to be installed, the pre-weatherization condition of the building, etc. - ii. whether that appropriate work plan was fully and effectively implemented in the dwelling, providing the client with a comprehensive energy-saving weatherization outcome. - c.
-In projects where BWP money is used alongside WAP money in the same dwelling, that project must be completed using the WAP rules and standards, including the installation of only those measures which individually achieve an SIR equal to or greater than 1, the use of a certified Ouality Control Inspector to perform the final inspection, etc. - d.
+- a.
+Weatherization upgrades which are commensurate with a work plan developed from a thorough dwelling energy audit and a TREAT model prepared by a qualified (BPI-certified) Building Analyst or Energy Auditor or Quality Control Inspector who has developed the work plan (the energy conservation measures ECMs to be installed) using either the "benefit/cost ratio" (B/C) methodology as defined by the utilities' Home Energy Assistance (HEA) program or the "savings to investment ratio" (SIR) methodology as defined by the US DOE for use in WAP.
+The SIR methodology must be used to justify the installation of any ECMs which are to be paid for with WAP funds. - b.
+Final inspections which determine: - i. whether the project's work plan was appropriate and complete, taking into account the methodology B/C or SIR used by the energy auditor to select the ECMs to be installed, the pre-weatherization condition of the building, etc. - ii. whether that appropriate work plan was fully and effectively implemented in the dwelling, providing the client with a comprehensive energy-saving weatherization outcome, or, in the case of heating system only improvements, providing the client with a safe and efficient and fully operational home heating system. - c.
+In projects where BWP money is used alongside WAP money in the same dwelling (and there may be other funding sources as well), that project's ECMs which are to be paid for using BWP and/or WAP funds must be completed using the WAP rules and standards, including the installation of only those measures which individually achieve an SIR equal to or greater than 1, the use of a certified Quality Control Inspector to perform the final inspection, etc. - d.
 In projects where no WAP money is involved, the final BWP inspection may be performed by a person holding a current BPI certification in at least one of the following areas: Building Analyst, Energy Auditor, or Quality Control Inspector. - e.
-Because BWP money is not WAP money, BWP money may be used in weatherization upgrades to dwellings which have received WAP-funded or BWP-funded upgrades since September of 1994 by presenting a waiver request to OSI.
-However: - i. re-weatherization should be done sparingly, remembering that there are thousands of potential clients who have received no weatherization services at all; - ii. care should be taken, as always, to avoid even the appearance of favoritism; - iii.
-WAP money cannot be part of the leveraging done on re-weatherized dwellings which received the benefit of at least some WAP dollars in the first round of weatherization work done; - iv. all BWP-funded second visits to previously weatherized dwellings, whether that weatherization work was done with WAP or BWP or HEA funds, must be preceded by receipt of an approved waiver from OSI. - 12.
-The tracking of BWP jobs will include: - a.
+Because BWP money is not WAP money, BWP money may be used in weatherization upgrades to dwellings which have received WAP-funded or BWP-funded upgrades more recently than the 15-year rolling time period which governs WAP re-weatherization by presenting a waiver request to NH Energy.
+However: - i. re-weatherization should be done sparingly, remembering that there are thousands of potential clients who have received no weatherization services at all; - ii. care should be taken, as always, to avoid even the appearance of favoritism; - iii. all BWP-funded second visits to previously weatherized dwellings, whether that weatherization work was done with WAP or BWP or HEA funds, must be preceded by receipt of an approved waiver from NH Energy.

+12. The tracking of BWP jobs will include:

+a.
 Contractor preparation and maintenance of a client file on every BWP job.
 Contractor will utilize a filing protocol which allows recovery of the file when checking future jobs against previous weatherization work performed at that address, etc., even if no WAP money was used.
-Future CAP agency WAP Directors need to be able to check on weatherization work completed in dwellings, even when WAP money was not involved. - b.
-The use of a separate BWP reimbursement request package/spreadsheet supplied by OSI.
-All jobs with any BWP money invested must be submitted for reimbursement on the BWP set of forms.
-If a particular job also includes the use of any WAP money, then that job will have to be submitted for WAP reimbursement as well, using the WAP reimbursement request forms already in use.
-Therefore, if a single weatherization job uses funds from two different weatherization funding sources managed by OSI, that job must be submitted to OSI twice in order for it to be reimbursed for the correct amount from each source. - 13.
-This agreement consists of the following documents: a completed P-37 form, and Exhibits A, B, C, D, E, F, G, H, I, and J. All exhibits are incorporated herein by reference as if fully set forth herein.
+Future CAP agency WAP Directors need to be able to check on weatherization work completed in dwellings, even when WAP money was not involved.

+Exhibit B

-Exhibit B Page 3 of 3
+Page 3 of 4

+Date > (7)